Difference Between CPA and CA

-CPA designation will open to a doors of wide varied options.
-After getting your CPA certification you can work under various accounting fields such as International Accounting, Internal & External Auditing, Consulting Services, Forensic Accounting, Assurance services, Taxation & Financial Planning etc. With its global recognition, you will find the best place to work anywhere in many countries.
+- CPA: CPA designation will open a door of wide varied options.
+After getting your CPA certification you can work under various accounting fields such as International Accounting, Internal & External Auditing, Consulting Services, Forensic Accounting, Assurance services, Taxation & Financial Planning, etc. With its global recognition, you will find the best place to work anywhere in many countries.
 See the list of Top Accounting firms

 CPA vs CA – Salary Comparison

-Both designation has its own pros and cons, it is not an easy task to opt between CPA & CA as both have a successful career.
-If you are interested in working abroad or in a multinational company, then you should opt for CPA.
-Alternatively, if you want to start your own audit practice in India, opt for CA. Additionally, CA exam is less costly as compared to the the CPA examination.
+Both designations have their own pros and cons, it is not an easy task to opt between CPA & CA as both have a successful career.
+If you are interested in working abroad or in a multinational company, then you should opt for a CPA.
+Alternatively, if you want to start your own audit practice in India, opt for CA. Additionally, the CA exam is less costly as compared to the CPA examination.

 So which one are you taking?